MSc in Computer Science FAQ

 What are the fees for the course?

 The fees for the current academic year are shown on the Fees page.
 Some increase for the following year is to be expected.
 "International" status is a question of residency rather than nationality; British nationals who have been abroad for some years may find themselves assessed at the international rate.
-If you are a prospective international student, or think you might be, consult International Student Status.
+If you are a prospective international student, or think you might be, consult our International Student pages.
 Students may pay the fees at the beginning of each term, or by an initial payment followed by direct debit monthly payments over eight months.

 This course sounds like a big commitment.
 Will I be able to cope as a part-time student?